Puerto Madryn - Península Valdés - Bahía Bustamante

 Make the most of your time in Bahía Bustamante and explore the area.
 Visit a typical Patagonian ranch, and learn about the production process of wool and shearing.
 Depending on the season, you may participate in a day´s work at one of the estancia.

-You can also sail along Malaspina Cove to visit seal lions and seabird colonies or enjoy 4WD and moderate trekking to reach the Petrified Forest.
+You can also sail along Malaspina Cove to visit seal lions and seabird colonies, or enjoy a 4WD and a moderate trekking to reach the Petrified Forest.
 Here you’ll travel 60 million years back in time as you explore the forest, spot petrified trees and pieces of wood.
-In this remote landscape, you’ll have the chance to sight lesser rheas, guanacos, maras, and other native fauna.
+In this remote landscape you’ll have the chance to sight lesser rheas, guanacos, maras, other kinds of the fantastic animals of Patagonia.

 At the appropriate time, we will drive you to Comodoro Rivadavia’s airport to take your flight.
 Vacation’s over: it’s time to return home…but not empty-handed!
 You’ll have learnt a lot about Patagonia and it’s amazing wildlife.
 The result: lots of travel memories to treasure.

 PEACE OF MIND THIS IS A CARBON NEUTRAL TRIP